 Bayer AG

-Life sciences company spanning pharmaceuticals, consumer health, and crop science
+Life sciences company in pharmaceuticals, consumer health, and crop science

 of 100 · unstable trend · Some good traits but inconsistent